 I developed 4 fonts overall, the original above I called TREK because of the square clean lines (though it's more original motion picture or DS9 than TNG).
 TRON incorporates one fully lit character into each number, and made me think of 80s sci-fi movie poster fonts.
 NASA is reminiscent of the beloved (be-hated?) worm.
 And then I modified NASA to be a little fancier and gave it some serifs, and that's where my sci-fi inspiration ended because I just called it SERIF.
 Overall, I think TREK is the cleanest, and easiest to read at a distance, but I kind of love the styling of TRON.

 Cool!
 So I made a sweet font, implemented it for my particular purpose, and promptly forgot about it for a few years.
-Then I was visiting my friends at Questionable Origin, and we needed to display an estimated battery % for an electric spinning wheel that fits in a Pelican case (if the last few words just blew your mind, do click on that previous link).
+Then I was working on a project with friends which needed to display big numbers, but also a battery %.
 I busted out my old code, copied it into its own library, and came up with a new % character.
 At this point, I figured that Big Numbers could probably be useful to a ton of other people, so I worked on tidying it up, put it in more of a standard Arduino library format, and added the ability to handle negative numbers, as well as easily specify the position of the big number on the LCD.
 And added some example sketches.

 It was of course a bigger project than I anticipated, mostly because I wanted it to handle some situations intelligently.
 I feel that the "-" sign should appear and disappear without the number itself shifting left and right (too distracting).
 I also feel that there should be inherent leading zero blanking (though if leading zeros are useful in your application, it's easy to comment out the few lines of zero-blanking code).
 I also thought you should be able to send it just a number and have that number appear in the same place every time without having to specify position, but also be able to override the defaults and place a number in a specific position.
 A few overloaded functions later, I give you BigNums2x2.
 It should also be picked up by the Arduino library bot shortly.